Call for proposals from Latin American countries – Analyses of civic space and public participation in climate matters

 Visions for green urban development in Hue (Vietnam)

-• Are the proposed interventions realistic and acceptable?
+• Are the proposed measures for the development of green-blue infrastructure (GBI) realistic and acceptable?

 • What visions regarding NBS development do the participants have for Hue?
-What would the participants generally change in the developed scenarios?
-What elements of NBS should be part of the future scenarios?
+What would the participants generally change in the scenarios developed?
+Which elements of NBS should be part of the future scenarios?

-• Should measures and interventions be differentiated between different parts of Hue city within a given scenario?
+• Should measures and interventions within a given scenario be differentiated between different parts of Hue city?

-• Are there spatial zones where no interventions and measures should be implemented or where specific measures are not allowed?
+• Are there spatial zones in which no interventions and measures should be carried out or in which certain measures are not permitted?

-• Is there more detailed information available on anticipated rates of conversion (as well as locations of planned expansions)?
+• Is there more detailed information on the expected conversion rates (and the locations of the planned extensions)?

-In the workshop 20 stakeholders from different relevant institutions and organizations in Hue participated: the Department of Planning and Investment, the Department of Agriculture and Rural Development, the Environmental Protection Agency-DONRE, the Land Administration officer of Huong So ward, the Greenery Company, HEPCO, HueWaco, the Hue Monuments Conservation Center, the Institute of Construction Planning, the Faculty of Environmental Sciences –HUSC, the Faculty of Land Resources and Agricultural Environment-Hue University of Forestry and Agriculture, the Elderly Association, the Institute of Resources and Environment-Hue University, the Institute of Public Health Research, the Happiness School Programme, the Ho Chi Minh Communist Youth Union, the Beekeeping Association, and some young people living and working in the city of Hue.
+The workshop was attended by 20 stakeholders from various relevant institutions and organizations in Hue: the Department of Planning and Investment, the Department of Agriculture and Rural Development, the Department of Environmental Protection DONRE, the Land Administration Officer of Huong So Municipality, the Greenery Company, HEPCO, HueWaco, the Hue Monuments Conservation Center, the Institute of Construction Planning, the Faculty of Environmental Science of HUSC, the Faculty of Land Resources and Agricultural Environment of Hue University of Forestry and Agriculture, the Senior Citizens Association, the Institute of Resources and Environment of Hue University, the Institute of Public Health Research, the Happiness School Program, the Ho Chi Minh Communist Youth Union, the Beekeepers Association and several other young people living and working in the city of Hue.